TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/index.md

 ---
-title: Capitalize in Every Language
-layout: default
-date: 2019-03-31
-last-modified: 2022-05-18
-featured-image: capitalize-in-every-language.jpg
-tags: [capitalize]
 authors:
 - daniellunsc
 - the_renegade_coder
+date: 2019-03-31
+featured-image: capitalize-in-every-language.jpg
+last-modified: 2022-05-18
+layout: default
+tags:
+- capitalize
+title: Capitalize
 ---

 Welcome to the Capitalize page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.